andychiare/blog/_posts/2017-12-04-why-auth0-chose-serverless-extensibility.markdown

 This architecture maintained a named container on a single virtual machine within a cluster.
 When a request came in to execute some code in this container, we used etcd to find the VM the container was provisioned on and reverse proxy the request to that VM.

 Becuase this architecture depended on distributed configuration management it had a higher exposure to failure.
 Also, add to this the fact that individual virtual machines had a certain probability of failure for random reasons.
 If a single container only lives on a single virtual machine, there is a single point of failure for that container.

 Once in production, we realized we were relying on the cutting edge of three technologies.
 We had instances of the platform destabilizing at 2:00 AM in the morning in Austraila one too many times.
 It felt like a constant game of whack-a-mole, chasing one stability issue after another.
 When we upgraded the stack to new versions of Docker, etcd or Fleet; some new issue would pop up.

+### Iteration 2: Stabilizing the platform

 The focus of version two of Webtask was to simplify the architecture and remove every anything that was not absolutely needed to increase the fault tolerance of the overall system.